Unified greedy approximability beyond submodular maximization: Outlook

 \section{Outlook}

-The vision guiding our work is to precisely characterize the set of cardinality constrained maximization problems for which the greedy algorithm yields an approximation, and to tightly bound the corresponding approximation ratio.
+The vision guiding our work is to precisely characterize the set of cardinality-constrained maximization problems for which the greedy algorithm yields an approximation, and to tightly bound the corresponding approximation ratio.

 In this paper, we have made progress towards this goal by unifying and generalizing important classes of greedily approximable maximization problems, and by providing tight bounds on the approximation ratio for the resulting generalized class of problems.
 While this brings us closer to a full characterization, there are still settings that are not captured by (weak) $\gamma$-$\alpha$-augmentability. \begin{prop} For $\gamma\in(0,1]$ and $\alpha\geq\gamma$, there exists a monotone function $f^{\gamma,\alpha}$ that is not weakly $\gamma$-$\alpha$-augmentable, and for which the greedy algorithm computes an optimum solution. \end{prop}